lossyrob/Youtube-Transcript/.paw/work/phased-conference-summarization/ImplementationPlan.md

 ## Cross-Phase Execution Guide

+### Fragmented Transcript Handling

+**IMPORTANT**: The transcript files were generated from YouTube timestamps that may not align with actual talk boundaries.
+Files may:
+- Contain content from multiple speakers (e.g., intro + first talk)
+- Be split mid-talk across multiple files
+- Start or end mid-sentence

+**When encountering fragmented transcripts:**
+1. Check adjacent files (before and after) for content continuity
+2. Look for speaker introduction patterns: "please welcome...", "joining me...", etc.
+3. Look for talk ending patterns: "thank you", applause, introduction of next speaker
+4. Combine relevant portions from multiple files to assemble the complete talk
+5. Document which files were combined in the summary (e.g., "Source: files 00, 01, 02")

+**Known fragmentation issues discovered:**
+- Files 00, 01, 02 in Day 1: Opening Performance + Alex Lieberman intro runs into Katelyn Lesse's full talk, which spans all three files
+- File boundaries often split mid-sentence - watch for this pattern throughout

 ### Context Clearing Protocol

+**CRITICAL: After completing EACH talk summary, the agent MUST use `paw_call_agent` to hand off to itself for the next talk.** This ensures automatic context clearing between talks.

 **Between each talk summarization sub-phase:**
 1. Complete current summary and save to `output/summaries/`
 2. Update the summary index with new one-liner
-3. Start NEW conversation/session (critical for context clearing)
+3. **Call `paw_call_agent` with:**
+   - `target_agent`: "PAW-03A Implementer"
+   - `work_id`: "phased-conference-summarization"
+   - `inline_instruction`: "Process Talk #[N+1]: [filename].
+Read transcript, generate summary following talk-summary.prompt.md template, save to output/summaries/, update SUMMARY-INDEX.md."
-4. In new session, provide ONLY:
+4. The new agent session starts fresh with cleared context and receives ONLY:
    - The talk-summary prompt template
    - The single transcript file
    - The current summary index (for cross-references)

 **Rationale**: This prevents context window exhaustion across 35 talks (~18,000 lines of transcripts).
 Each summarization task should use <50% of context window.
+The `paw_call_agent` handoff creates a new chat session automatically.

+**Talk Processing Sequence:**
+After Talk #1 → handoff with: "Process Talk #2: 01-Opening-Remarks-Alex-Lieberman.txt"
+After Talk #2 → handoff with: "Process Talk #3: 02-Katelyn-Lesse-Anthropic-Agentic-Systems.txt"
+... and so on through Talk #35

+**Final Talk (#35)**: After completing the closing remarks summary, hand off with: "Phase 2 complete.
+Proceed to Phase 3: Meta-Synthesis."

 ### Handoff Mechanism